wvchallenges/se-challenge-expenses/README.md

 ## Intro

-**Technology**

-While choosing a set of technologies for this challenge I had two goals in mind:

-1. Using languages, software, and operating systems I have used in the past so that I can get to a working solution fast and best showcase my skills.
-1. Still picking some new tools/libraries for 1-2 thing as this challenge is a perfect opportunity to better myself and explore new things in a safe environment.

 **Goals**

 The problem at hand is very simplistic but, can be interpreted in a myriad of ways.
-Hence the problem here is now ticking the requirement but showing some depth in the mastery of an aspect of web development you are comfortable with.
+Hence the issue at hand here is not merely filling in the requirements, but showing mastery of a specific aspect of web development you are comfortable with.

-A second goal should be thinking about the user, this is what Wave, and many other great organizations do: start from the user.
-What is the user trying to accomplish?
-How can we make it as easy as possible?
-How can we delight the user?
-Often the answer is by doing your very best in each aspect Design / Experience / User Interface / Performance / Stability / Iteration Speed / Innovation.
+A second goal should be showing that you have knowledge of more than just you core competency, there are a lot of skills coming into successful web development and a full-stack developer owes it to itself to know enough about frontend, UX, documentation, testing, devops, systems, etc. to help out with those when needed.

-Third, thinking of the onsite interview, how can we make sure this project includes grounds for interesting discussions.
-How can we make it technically interesting and easy to change/update/modify.
+Third, thinking of the on-site interview, we could keep make sure some parts of the codebase can act as good grounds for interesting discussions.

 ## Development